transcelerate/ddf-home/sdr-ri-codebase-access.md

 For more information on the DDF initiative on the TransCelerate BioPharma Inc. website, click [here](https://www.transceleratebiopharmainc.com/initiatives/digital-data-flow/).

-## SDR RI Codebase & GitHub
+## SDR RI Codebase as Open Source & GitHub

-The SDR Reference Implementation has been deployed as open-source, and is meant to be vendor agnostic.
+The SDR Reference Implementation has been deployed as open-source and vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.

 GitHub is the platform where the SDR RI code is published.

 **New to GitHub?** Click [Getting Started with GitHub](github-support.md) for some guidance on accessing and using GitHub.

-## DDF Open-Source Community and Participation
+## DDF Community and Participation

-The DDF Community is about working together toward continuous improvement, learning from each other, and sharing information.
+The DDF Community is about working together under open-source framework toward continuous improvement, learning from each other, and sharing information.

 Please refer to the **[DDF Community Overview](community.md)** for information and expectations about: